MiroslavskyCoder/ZwheUI/src/components/GraphicsNodeEditor/GraphicsNodeEditor.md

     useGraphicsContext
 } from './src/components';
 import { GZoom } from './src/components/GraphicsNodeEditor/plugins/GZoom';
-import { initialNodes, initialConnections } from './demo/GraphicsNodeEditor';
+import { GMenu } from './src/components/GraphicsNodeEditor/plugins/GMenu';

 // A component that uses the context to control the editor const EditorWithControls = () => {